-The first option to tag your viewers is to use the email collection feature on your embedded videos.
+The first option to tag your viewers is to use the Lead Capture feature.
 By enabling this feature, your viewers will be required to enter their email address and optionally their first and last name before being able to view the video.
-This email address is used to automatically tag your viewers.
+This email address is used to automatically track your viewers.
 The viewers email address is stored in a cookie so they only have to enter their email address once to see the video even if they come back to watch the video again.
 To enable email collection follow our guide on how to enable Lead Capture here.

 Another way to tag a viewer is by passing along the email address with the embed code for the video.
 All that’s needed is the

 So, for example, if your embed code looks like this:

 <iframe class='sproutvideo-player' type='text/html' src='https://videos.sproutvideo.com/embed/e898d32b5111be3c860/546cd1548x010aaeb' width='630' height='354' frameborder='0' allowfullscreen referrerpolicy='no-referrer-when-downgrade'></iframe>

 and you wanted to tag the viewer with the email address